csc7/PP2_CI/README.md

     - Bootstrap Navs (for footer): copied on July 8th, 2021, 03:20 from https://getbootstrap.com/docs/4.0/components/navs/ .
 Content modified.

-    - To center elements in Navs and Navbar: justify-content-center class.
+    - To centre elements in Navs and Navbar: justify-content-center class.
 Copied on July 8th, 2021, 03:43 from https://getbootstrap.com/docs/4.0/components/navs/ .

 - Font Awesome: